theodi/synthetic-data-tutorial/README.md

 ### DataSynthesizer

-An open source toolkit for generating synthetic data creating by researchers from Drexel University and University of Washington.
-It's available as a [repo on Github](https://github.com/DataResponsibly/DataSynthesizer) and includes some short tutorials on how to use the toolkit and an accompanying research paper describing the theory behind it.
+As described above, this is an open source toolkit for generating synthetic data.
+We'll be using it here to create our three synthetic datasets.

+We'll use the creators very own description of the different parts of DataSynthetizer.

 > DataSynthesizer consists of three high-level modules:
 >